leizhangg/Loan-and-Credit-Risk-Analysis-Using-Python/README.md

-In this notebook, I'll showcase how to do loan and credit risk analysis with Python.
-The sensitive information and dataset has been modified.
+In this notebook, I'll showcase how to conduct loan and credit risk analysis with Python.
 # Introduction
 ### Problem Statement:
 The credit risk department of a financial bank needs to investigate the reasons of customer loan default/delinquency and grow customer insights and develop business intelligence.
 For this purpose, a sample of about 10,663 loan customers is randomly selected from a huge customer database, and the key business factors, customer credit risk scores and loan performance information are collected for deep-dive risk analyses.